MOC-Labs-Review/MD-100T00-Windows10/Instructions/Labs/0704-Synchronizing Files with OneDrive.md

 2. On the task bar, select **File Explorer**, and then select the **OneDrive** node.

 _**Note**: The OneDrive node in File Explorer might take several minutes to appear.
 Please wait for it to appear before proceeding.
-If it takes longer than 15 minutes, sign out, and then sign back in by using your Microsoft account._
+If it takes longer than 15 minutes, sign out, and then sign back in by using your Microsoft account.
+If you are prompted to provide your email address, use the Microsoft account that you signed in with._

 3. In the File Explorer console tree, expand **OneDrive**, and then select the **Documents** folder.